Australia’s best bank accounts for 2021

 This award-winning bank account bundles up the useful features of an everyday transaction account alongside international spending tools.
 Firstly, there are no ongoing account fees, and you’ll have unlimited fee-free transactions online, over the phone via EFTPOS, BPAY or direct debits.
 But what makes this account so useful is that it holds up to 10 different currencies which you can spend while travelling overseas or making international purchases.
 Another fun feature is the 2.00% cashback offer on tap & go purchases under $100.
 Just remember there’s a $50 monthly cashback limit and you'll need to deposit at least $2,000 each month to qualify for this bonus.

 Suncorp Everyday Options

 - No account-keeping fees

-The standout feature of Suncorp’s award-winning Everyday Options account is undoubtedly its sub-account system.
-Users can create up to 9 sub-accounts to divide savings and spending goals.
+The standout feature of Suncorp’s award-winning Everyday Options account is undoubtedly its sub-account system with which users can create up to 9 sub-accounts to divvy up any savings or spending goals.
 These are all accessible online, have no account-keeping fees and have unlimited withdrawals to and from the main account.
-And as a bonus, you can earn up to 0.05% interest on each sub-account.
-Interest-earning capability is an unusual feature for a transaction account, so this is handy if you like streamlined banking (keep in mind interest is paid half-yearly).
+And as a bonus, you can earn up to 0.05% interest on each sub-account which is a rare feature for transaction accounts.
 Other great features include fee-free EFTPOS, phone and internet banking, as well as branch and RediATM access.